Hi there, my name is Timothy Mayo (just call me Tim!) and I’m the owner/editor here at Alpha Shooters.

 I purchased the Sony a6000 and my first Alpha camera in early 2017.
 At the time I had no idea just how much this small camera would motivate me to improve my photography skills and also drain my bank account!

-My Alpha collection has grown a little over the past year and now looks something like this (must update photo with new gear!):
+My Alpha collection has grown a little over the past years and my current cameras and lenses include the:

 - Sony A1